A.5 Local authorities and planning

 In September 2004, the Planning and Compulsory Purchase Act came into force.
 This requires Local Planning Authorities in England and Wales to have a Local Development Framework in place by Spring 2007.
 These will replace the existing system of Unitary Development Plans, Local Plans and Structure Plans.
 A Guide for Heritage Groups on Local Development Frameworks is available on the Heritage Alliance web site.
 In Wales Local Planning Authorities are required to prepare and maintain up to date Local Development Plans.
 Policy on preparation of LDPs in Wales can be found in Chapter 2 of Planning Policy Wales (Welsh Government 2016), with practical guidance given in the Local Development Plan Manual, Edition 2 (Welsh Government 2015).

-The information contained in HERs is used to form the basis of professional advice about the implications of proposed developments on the cultural heritage.
-This advice is given in the context of the planning guidance notes outlined below.
+The information contained in HERs is used to form the basis of professional advice about the implications of proposed developments on the historic environment.
+This advice is given in the context of the various planning policies outlined below:

 In addition to the above, the value of HERs is recognised in a number of other Acts and government policy statements (see Panel 1).